fab-machines/BigFDM/README.md

 <div align="center"><img src="media/front1.jpg" width="100%"></div>
 <div align="center"><i>Open Source Large Scale 3D Printer</i></div>

-NOTE
---

-**This is a work-in-progress documentation, that will be updated to a final version soon.**

 BigFDM
 --
 BigFDM is a large scale 3D printer allowing the making of big objects.
 Developed and built in a Fab Lab, it will allow to run classes on 3D printing and to make different experimentation useful in different scenarios, for example the printing of orthotics and prosthesis of any size, furniture, replacement parts, industrial design prototypes, molds for casting of full scale parts, artistic installations, musical instruments.
 Further possibilities are to print parts of other open source machines and equipment, giving to the user the freedom to prototype using large scale parts.**BigFDM specifications**:- 800mm x 800mm x 900mm printing area